-We pursue our business activities through subsidiaries whose operations are organized into producing units and are supported by our insurance carrier subsidiaries.
+We pursue our business activities primarily through subsidiaries whose operations are organized into producing units and are supported by our insurance carrier subsidiaries.
 Our non-carrier insurance activities are organized by business units into the following reportable segments:

 - Standard Commercial Segment.
-The Standard Commercial Segment includes the standard lines commercial property/casualty insurance products and services handled by our Standard Commercial business unit which is comprised of our American Hallmark Insurance Services and ECM subsidiaries. - Specialty Commercial Segment.
-The Specialty Commercial Segment includes the excess and surplus lines commercial property/casualty and medical professional liability insurance products and services handled by our E&S Commercial business unit, the general aviation insurance products and services handled by our General Aviation business unit and the commercial excess liability and umbrella products handled by our Excess & Umbrella business unit.
+The Standard Commercial Segment includes the standard lines commercial property/casualty insurance products and services handled by our Standard Commercial business unit and the workers compensation insurance products handled by our Workers Comp business unit.
+Our Standard Commercial business unit is comprised of our American Hallmark Insurance Services and ECM subsidiaries.
+Our Workers Comp business unit is comprised of our TBIC Holdings, TBIC and TBICRM subsidiaries.
+The Workers Comp business unit was acquired July 1, 2011. - Specialty Commercial Segment.
+The Specialty Commercial Segment includes the excess and surplus lines commercial property/casualty and medical professional liability insurance products and services handled by our E&S Commercial business unit, the general aviation insurance products and services handled by our General Aviation business unit and the commercial excess liability and umbrella products handled by our Excess & Umbrella business unit, as well as the Specialty Programs managed by Hallmark.
 Our E&S Commercial business unit is comprised of our TGA, PAAC and TGARSI subsidiaries.
 Our General Aviation business unit is comprised of our Aerospace Insurance Managers, ASRI and ACMG subsidiaries.
-Our Excess & Umbrella business unit is compromised of our HXS and HDS subsidiaries.
-The Excess & Umbrella business unit was acquired August 29, 2008.
+Our Excess & Umbrella business unit is compromised of our HXS and HDS subsidiaries. - Personal Segment.

-• Personal Segment.
 The Personal Segment includes the non-standard personal automobile, low value dwelling/homeowners, renters and motorcycle insurance products and services handled by our Personal Lines business unit which is comprised of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc., both of which do business as Hallmark Insurance Company.